endroid/qr-code/README.md

     validate_result: true # checks if the result is readable
 ```

-The validate_result option uses a built-in reader to validate the resulting
+The `validate_result` option uses a built-in reader to validate the resulting
 image.
 Please note that each QR code reader has its own reliability so this
 is not an absolute guarantee that the code will be readable by all readers.
-Also, if the built-in reader fails the Qr code might still be readable by an
+Also, if the built-in reader fails, the QR code might still be readable by
-other reader.
+another reader.
 This setting just helps you guarantee a minimum level of quality.

 Now you can retrieve the factory from the service container and create a QR
 code.
 For instance in your controller this would look like this.